dongyx/hardv/README.md

 =====
 (/*hɑ:rd'vi:*/)

-`hardv` is a CLI flashcard app for UNIX-compatible systems, conforming to the UNIX philosophy.
+`hardv` is a CLI flashcard app for Unix-compatible systems, conforming to the Unix philosophy.

 - Almost everything can be customized, with any programming language you prefer.